jamflowdev/4VFilms/content/blog/the-digital-impact-method-creating-value-1.md

 date = 2021-09-17T10:00:00Z
 description = "The digital era is here.
 There are 3 components you must include in creating a digital impact and strong online presence.
-High quality, value and consistency. " image = "/uploads/creating-value-banner.png" title = "The Digital Impact Method - Creating value"
+High quality, value and consistency. " image = "/uploads/creating-value-banner.png" title = "The Digital Impact Method - Creating Value"

 +++
 The digital impact method is a three-step process in transforming your online presence.